TheNumberOne/school_code/README.md

 # Final Project for CS2275

-The build and run files on here are for building/running on ubuntu.

-Packages installed on ubuntu: `qemu-system`, `arm-linux-gnueabi`, `arm-linux-gnueabi-dbg`, `gcc-arm-linux-gnueabi`, `gdb-multiarch`

 To build simply do `make` on a raspberry pi.
 Binary is `final_project`.
 To call do: `final_project input.txt output.txt`.

 Input format is a comma separated list of positive integers.
 Any invalid numbers will be converted to -1, along with adjacent